-In our sixth year in New York, BUILD is serving over 300 students at 7 partner schools in under-resourced communities in the Bronx, Brooklyn, Manhattan and Staten Island.
-Last June, our second class of BUILD students graduated from high school.
+In our seventh year in New York, BUILD is serving over 700 students at 7 partner schools in under-resourced communities in the Bronx, Brooklyn, Manhattan and Staten Island.
+This year, we are thrilled to welcome two new school partners: The High School of Art and Design and Hudson High School of Learning Technologies.
+Last June, our third class of BUILD students graduated from high school.
 We cannot wait to see what these remarkable young men and women will achieve!

 On behalf of the BUILD NYC team, our outstanding students, parents, school partn...